BrianPugh/cyclopts/docs/source/commands.rst

 Commands
 ========

-For a given Cyclopts application, there are 2 primary registering actions:
+There are 2 primary function registering decorators:

 1. :meth:`@app.default <cyclopts.App.default>` -
    Registers an action for when no valid command is provided by the CLI.